 How much do dental implants cost?

 While the cost of dental implants may initially seem expensive, it is important to see them as an investment in your health and lifestyle.
+In the long term, dental implants typically cost less than bridges.
 It is also important to keep in mind that alternatives such as dentures and dental bridges require replacement every few years, while dental implants can be with you for a lifetime.
-In the long term, dental implants typically cost less than bridges.
-Most patients see them as a quality investment and are thrilled at the benefits that they bring to their life.

 Why are dental implants important?

 Dental implants improve patient quality of life and overall health, and they also protect the jawbone, which requires regular stimulation, to prevent atrophy.